Dates: February 22-23, 2024

 The second edition of the Sepsis and Severe Infections master class has just wrapped up.
 It came in continuation of two previous initiatives: Fundamentals & Updates in Sepsis and Managing Pneumonia in ICU.
 A total of 8 experts and 45 participants from 20 countries came together at the ESICM Training Centre in Brussels for this pilot master class.
 Here are some of their comments on what they liked best about their experience:

 - The possibility to formulate your own thoughts on therapy of sepsis and biomarkers

 - I found the infection-café’s extremely helpful.
 Well-led by the teachers, who had prepared the cases in advance.
 This way, I got a lot out of it.

 - The interactive nature of the event, the discussions and the friendliness and approachability of the experts.

-- The different way the faculty tried to pass us information: pools, clinical case, expert discussion
+- The different ways the faculty tried to pass us information: pools, clinical cases, expert discussion

 - It was interactive and I enjoyed participating in all discussions.

 - Interaction during the case discussions; it should be stressed that the theoretical basis must be studied before (online) in order to get the most out of the course.
 In this way, the teachers may spend more time on case discussions.

 The first edition of the Fundamentals & Updates in Sepsis Master Class was a resounding success!
 Participants from 10 countries came together for 2 days at the ESICM Training Centre in Brussels.
 Here are some of their comments on what they liked best about their experience: